nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Given below is list of task attributes and their restrictions.

-- `DESCRIPTION` The description of a task has no additional restrictions.
+- `DESCRIPTION` A task must have a non-empty description.
   - Examples: `Hello yah`, `pi is roughly 3`
 - `DEADLINE` The date-time format is `dd/mm/yyyy hh:mm` or `dd-mm-yyyy hh:mm`.
   - When adding a task or editing a deadline, the `DEADLINE` cannot be in the past.